 - Participate in your choice of a variety of workshops, each addressing on or more of the Five Dimensions of Leadership, and presented by New Paltz faculty, staff, and administrators

 - Involvement in group service learning projects (about five hours per semester)

 - Completing individual community service projects (about five hours per semester)

 2014-2015 Emerging Leaders Mentors

 One leadership opportunity offered through The Office of Student Activities and Union Services is only available to graduates of the Emerging Leaders Program: EL Mentors.
 Emerging Leader Mentors work as liaisons between the Program Coordinators, the workshop facilitators and the current class of Emerging Leaders.

-Best part of Emerging Leaders: I liked going to the programs that helped me through the steps of being a leader.
+Best part of Emerging Leaders: I loved going to all the programs and meeting new people.